New law sparks debate over future of traditional Chinese medicine

 Skeptics and advocates

-The other challenge is skepticism among some Chinese, particularly a younger generation, which is are more familiar with Western medicine.
+The other challenge is skepticism among some Chinese, particularly a younger generation that is more familiar with Western medicine.

-who chose to treat cancer with TCM instead of chemotherapy triggered a debate around the effectiveness of Chinese medicine.
+Last year, the death of a young Chinese actress who chose to treat cancer with TCM instead of chemotherapy triggered a debate around the effectiveness of Chinese medicine.

 Liu Guiming, a retired factory worker in Chengdu, says he has lost several friends to illnesses who, he believes, might have survived if they had not solely relied on TCM.